ahmadbintariq4u/responsive_soul/README.md

-A list of reusable reponsive widgets and utilities general methods for your application.
+A list of reusable responsive widgets and utilities methods for your widgets.

 <!-- ## Features -->

+🦾 6 breakpoints for your widget.
+❤️ Context extensions for padding,margin and radius properties.
+⚡ Great performance
 <!-- ## Getting started -->

 <!-- ## Usage -->